 On Wednesday, Warner released a paid political TV ad, titled “Jack Warner: The Gloves are Off,” in which he said he had prepared a comprehensive series of documents on FIFA’s transactions, including checks and corroborated statements.

 In the ad, aired in Trinidad and Tobago, Warner said he would “no longer keep secrets for those persons who now seek actively to destroy this country’s hard-won international image.”

 He also said, “I reasonably and surely fear for my life.”
 He did not elaborate.

 Warner, head of Trinidad and Tobago’s Independent Liberal Party, has denied all the charges against him and said in a statement that he had not been interviewed by authorities and “the actions of FIFA no longer concern me.”

 The indictment accuses Warner of taking a $10 million bribe to vote for South Africa to host the 2010 World Cup, saying South Africa was willing to pay $10 million to the Caribbean Football Union “to support the African diaspora” in exchange for Warner’s and two other conspirators’ votes to put the 2010 World Cup in South Africa, instead of Morocco.
 The South African bid committee has denied any impropriety in the payment.

-of London reports that secret tapes exposing the rigged voting process for the 2010 Cup were suppressed by FIFA and Blatter, until their release last week.
+The Sunday Times of London reported that secret tapes exposing the rigged voting process for the 2010 Cup were suppressed by FIFA and Blatter, until their release last week.

-reported Sunday that documents show three wire transfers totaling $10 million from FIFA to CONCACAF (Confederation of North, Central American and Caribbean Association Football) accounts controlled by Warner from the winter of 2008.
+The BBC reported Sunday that documents show three wire transfers totaling $10 million from FIFA to accounts of the Confederation of North, Central American and Caribbean Association Football, which were controlled by Warner, from the winter of 2008.
 Then, the documents suggest, Warner used that money for cash withdrawals, personal loans, and to launder money, the BBC reported.

 There was no immediate response from Warner to those reports in British media.